Revel8804/747-Template/README.md

 # 747-Template
 ********************************************************************************************************************
 ALERT
+This will change a registry value.
+HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\FileSystem LongPathsEnabled to 1.
+Apparently Microsoft made long file paths a thing, but did not enable it.
+You can learn more about Long File Paths here https://docs.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation
 This will install Chocolatey, Image Magick, and Blender if it is not installed already.
 You can learn more about Chocolatey here https://chocolatey.org/ You can learn more about Image Magick here https://chocolatey.org/packages/imagemagick